Flavia95/python_program/overview_data.md

             if bool(item["TargetId"]) else accm[1])
         return (names_dict, targs_dict)
 ```
-This function retrieves annotation information from the database.
-It constructs a SQL query to select annotation information for a specific platform and dataset.
-The resulting information is organized into dictionaries, where probe names and target IDs are used as keys.

-The insert_means and insert_se functions are responsible for inserting average data or standard error data into the database.
+The *insert_means* and *insert_se* functions are responsible for inserting average data or standard error data into the database.
 They use data extracted from the input file, link strain and annotation information from the database, and then execute insertion queries.

 ### What the data should be?